PJ Haggerty

-PJ Haggerty (born April 13, 2004) is an American college basketball player for the Kansas State Wildcats of the Big 12 Conference.
-He previously played for the Memphis Tigers, the TCU Horned Frogs, and the Tulsa Golden Hurricane.
+Shawn Patrick “PJ” Haggerty (born April 13, 2004) is an American college basketball player for the Texas A&M Aggies of the Southeastern Conference (SEC).
+He previously played for the TCU Horned Frogs, Tulsa Golden Hurricane, Memphis Tigers, and Kansas State Wildcats.

-Early life and high school
+Life and high school

-Haggerty attended Crosby High School in Crosby, Texas.
+Born in Baytown, Texas, Haggerty attended Crosby High School in Crosby, Texas.
 He was rated as a three-star recruit and committed to play college basketball for the TCU Horned Frogs over offers from schools such as Arizona, Arizona State, Auburn, and Texas A&M.

 College career

 TCU

 As a freshman at TCU in 2022–23, Haggerty played six games and took a redshirt.
 After the season, he entered his name into the NCAA transfer portal.

 Tulsa

 Haggerty transferred to play for the Tulsa Golden Hurricane.
 On January 4, 2024, he put up 27 points while also adding eight rebounds, four assists, and three steals versus Memphis.
 On February 17, 2024, Haggerty notched 30 points, 10 rebounds, and six assists in a win over Rice.
 On March 9, 2024, he scored a career-high 32 points, as he helped Tulsa to an upset win over South Florida.
 Haggerty finished the 2023–24 season averaging 21.2 points, 5.5 rebounds, 3.8 assists and 1.9 steals on 49.3% shooting for the Golden Hurricane.
 He earned multiple honors including being named third-team all-conference, the AAC freshman of the year, and the national freshman of the year.
 After the season, Haggerty entered his name into the NCAA transfer portal once again.